-Our 2025 festival programme is displayed below.
-Please note the programme is subject to additions and changes in the coming weeks.
+Our 2026 festival main tent programme is displayed below.
+Please note the programme is subject to additions and changes in the coming weeks, including the release of our Walled Garden programme which will feature live music, art exhibitions, walks, and workshops.

-Join local Storyteller Mary Kenny on a morning stroll through the beautiful woods of Traquair and hear the timeless tales of Scottish folklore along the way.
+Join local Storyteller Mary Kenny on a morning stroll through the beautiful woods of Traquair to hear the tales of Traquair and Scottish folklore.

 Time: 10:00 am - 10:50 am